swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 ## Proposed solution

 We propose to introduce a new language feature `ExtensibleEnums` that aligns the behaviour of enumerations in both language dialects.
-This will make enumerations in packages a safe default and leave maintainers the choice of extending them later on.
+This will make **public** enumerations in packages a safe default and leave maintainers the choice of extending them later on.

 In modules with the language feature enabled, developers can use the existing `@frozen` attribute to mark an enumeration as non-extensible, allowing consumers